Perdue Farms

 Perdue Farms is the parent company of Perdue Foods and Perdue AgriBusiness, based in Salisbury, Maryland.
 Perdue Foods is a major chicken, turkey, and pork processing company in the United States.
 Perdue AgriBusiness ranks among the top United States grain companies.
-Perdue Farms has 2021 annual sales of $8 billion.
+Perdue Farms had 2021 annual sales of $8 billion.

 History

 Origin and war era

 The company was founded in 1920 by Arthur Perdue with his wife, Pearl Perdue, who had been keeping a small flock of chickens.
 The company started out selling table eggs, then in 1925, Perdue built the company's first hatchery, and switched to selling layer chicks to farmers instead of eggs.
 His son Frank Perdue joined the company in 1939 at age 19 after dropping out of college.

 Post-war growth

 The company was incorporated as A.W.
 Perdue & Son and Frank Perdue assumed leadership in the 1950s.
 The company also began contracting with local farmers to raise its birds and supplying chickens for processing as well as opening a second hatchery in North Carolina during this period.